How Many Airports Are In Orlando, Florida? A Complete Guide

 Code: MCO

-It is the 10th busiest airport in the United States, handling over 50 million passengers per year.
-It is the main airport of Florida for both domestic and international travelers.
-It is also known as MCO as it was built on the place of McCoy Air Force Base in 1981.
+Orlando International Airport (MCO) is the 10th busiest airport in the United States with over 50 million passengers per year, and it serves as the main gateway in Florida for domestic and international travelers.
+The airport code “MCO” comes from the early days of Orlando’s McCoy Air Force Base, which was located at this site until 1981.

 Location